 General Interior Lighting in Past and Present

-We know electric lighting in the early days, school rooms, offices and other general work areas were lighted by prismatic or translucent globes.
+We know electric lighting in the early days when school rooms, offices and other general work areas were lighted by prismatic or translucent globes.
 These were suspended from the ceiling and housing incandescent lamps

 in such a way that such units provided lumens both directly and indirectly to the work plane.
 It happened through reflections from the room surfaces.
-Again the Glass enclosing globes which were used widely were to have high luminance.
-Thus this lighting scheme produced considerable glare in workers eyes.
+Again the Glass enclosing globes were widely used to have high luminance.
+Thus this lighting scheme produced considerable glare in worker's eyes.

 - In the 1930s totally indirect incandescent lighting appeared which was with Pan shaped or concentric ring luminaires.

 Even it was with a half silvered lamp mounted base up in a hole in the center of the unit.
 In this system it redirected the lamp lumens to the ceiling.
 Thus essentially the ceiling became the light source.